 If you’re a hotel chain, a retailer, an auto dealership or an events venue — anyone with a physical location — we’ve got a metric for you!
-Store visits, a metric available in Google Ads and Facebook, can be a key player in analyzing digital campaign success for B2C companies.
+Analyze digital campaign success using store visits metrics available in Google Ads and on Facebook for B2C companies.

 What are store visits?

-Well, store visits metrics literally use multiple technologies in their respective platform to track people who have interacted with your ads to your physical location.
-This metric has been available in Google since 2014 and Facebook since 2016, to businesses who meet multiple requirements, including locations set up on the platforms, a certain level of ad spend, sufficient store visit data and more.
+This metric uses technologies across multiple platforms, tracking people who have interacted with your ads to your physical location.
+This metric has been available in Google since 2014 and Facebook since 2016, to businesses that meet multiple requirements.
+Some platform requirements include providing your locations, a certain level of ad spend, sufficient store visit data and more.

 The actual technology varies by platform, but both Google and Facebook use a combination of location data and behavior to track store visits, including:

-We consider store visits a “bonus” metric.
-This is a metric you can layer alongside your standard impressions, reach, clicks, landing page views, conversions and more, and then compare in a myriad of ways to analyze a campaign, including:
+We consider this a “bonus” metric.
+This is a metric you can layer alongside your standard impressions, reach, clicks, landing page views, conversions and more.
+These metrics compare in a myriad of ways to analyze a campaign, including:

 - Ratios of impressions, clicks, conversions, store visits and more across campaigns